SASquareTech/SaSqWebsite/README.md

-# SA Square Technologies Website
+# DATAPAAR Website

-A modern, responsive website for SA Square Technologies built with React, TypeScript, and Tailwind CSS.
+A modern, responsive website for DATAPAAR built with React, TypeScript, and Tailwind CSS.

 ## Tech Stack